embeddr/vec/README.md

   my job, so I want to learn about some of the newer features of C++14/17/20 via this project.
 * **Utilize the standard library where possible**.
 I was a C programmer long before I started writing C++, and one area of C++ I've been slow to adopt is the standard library's numerous containers and algorithms.
+I make extra effort to use them here, purely for practice.
-* **Provide a fully `constexpr` implementation**.
+* **Attempt to provide a fully `constexpr` implementation**.
 C++14 greatly expanded the usability of `constexpr`, and C++20 provides `constexpr` standard algorithms.
 Surprisingly, the last missing piece is basic math operations like `sqrt()`.
-I'm providing `constexpr` implementations of these operations, but they're only used at compile-time thanks to `std::is_constant_evaluated()`.
+I'm providing `constexpr` implementations for some of these operations, though some are still missing.
-* **Follow through**.
-Complete a fully-functional library, including good test coverage and documentation.
-* **Use this library to build something else**.
-Details to be determined, but this should serve as a base for future work involving graphics, games, and/or robotics programming.

 ### Requirements / Dependencies